Gert Petersen: Socialist People's Party

-Political legacy

-Petersen has influenced his party in three ways:

-I. As a person who made a great effort to formulate the political ideology of popular socialism and demarcate the party from the Social Democrats to the right and the Communist Party of Denmark and differing left-wing groups on the left, especially concerning the relationship between socialism and democracy.
-He took an unconditional stance for a democratic path to socialism.

-II.
-As chairman he represented negotiation instead of confrontation when a minority of the parliamentary group wanted to change the political line to conform more with that of the Social Democrats.

-III.
-As a long-standing proponent for the "worker's majority strategy" which was significant for the policy of the party during the 1980s.
-A worker's majority is to be understood as a cooperation between the Social Democrats, the Socialist People's Party and the rest of the left-wing which were meant to bring about reforms in the direction of socialism.

 Other

 After Gert Petersen left parliament, he was an active debater on especially foreign policy and frequently occurred in the debate pages of the newspapers.

 His membership of the youth wing of the National Socialist Workers' Party of Denmark was first publicly known in 1977, where the controversial author Erik Haaest revealed Petersen's Nazi past.

 At first, Petersen denied his membership among other places in the newspaper BT on 26 August 1977 with the words: "It is pure nonsense and pure lies.
 I have never been a member of the Nazi party."
 Later Petersen had to admit that the allegations were true.
 For many years until the middle of the 1980s he claimed to have been a member of the Nazi party as a "spy".
 At last he had to admit that he as a boy had been attracted by the social views and Führer principle of the Nazis.

-Gert Petersen's relaxed stance on fashion and style was the background for the formation of the "Association for the beautification of Gert Petersen" - an association which rarely achieved its goals.
-The association, as well as a parody of the Anthem of the Soviet Union called "The Anthem to Gert Petersen", can be seen as examples of the humorous elements of the environment in and around the party.

-Codenamed ZEUS by the KGB, Petersen passed on classified information gleaned from the Danish Foreign Policy Committee.
+Codenamed ZEUS by the KGB, Petersen, as a "confidential contact", passed on classified information gleaned from the Danish Foreign Policy Committee, while consuming copious amounts of "beer and schnapps" at the expense of the KGB.
+He was exposed to MI6 by Oleg Gordievsky, the KGB resident (or rezident), at Copenhagen.